pawelwlazlo/wireguard-config-manager/README.md

    - If using **local Supabase** (`supabase start`), use the internal Docker container name (e.g., `http://supabase_kong_wireguard-config-manager:8000`).
 Check your Kong container name with `docker ps | grep kong`.
    - If using **Supabase Cloud**, use the public HTTPS URL provided by Supabase.
    - The application connects to Supabase through the `supabase_network_wireguard-config-manager` Docker network (configured in `docker-compose.yml`).
-   - During deployment, the workflow automatically copies `env/.env` to `.env` in the root directory so Docker Compose can load the variables for build arguments.
+   - The `.env` file must exist in the deployment directory before running the workflow.
+The deployment will fail if `.env` is not found.

 ### GitHub Configuration